Complaints policy

 • make sure that we put measures in place to fix things.

-• check that we act on recommendations that come out of a scrutiny.
+• check that we act on recommendations that come out of a scrutiny review.

-Working with residents in the scrutiny group allows us to hear first-hand about our customers’ experiences.
+• Working with residents in the Scrutiny Coordination Group allows us to hear first-hand about our customers’ experiences.
 As a result, our residents’ views are the starting point for any changes we make.
-Find out more about how we engage with customers this way.
 Working this closely with our residents makes sure that the way we handle complaints is fair and transparent to all.

-• We may occasionally receive complaints from customers whose behaviour and/or frequent contact prevents us resolving the complaint or adversely affects the ability of our teams to help other customers.
+• We ask that our customers treat our staff with respect and that they behave in a way that does not stop us from being able to resolve their complaint or the underlying concerns.
+However, we may occasionally receive complaints from customers whose behaviour and/or frequent contact prevents us resolving the complaint or adversely affects the ability of our teams to help other customers.

-• In these cases, we’ll speak with them to understand why they keep contacting us.
-We’ll also liaise with external agencies to find out if they need support.
+• In these cases, we will speak with them to understand why they keep contacting us.
+We will also liaise with external agencies to find out if they need support.

 • acknowledge the contact but not offer any additional responses.